 You can also easily set your own restrictions, like selling high-risk products through specific payment methods that support them.

 Some merchants have multiple payment accounts: one German PayPal account to optimize fees, another U.S. PayPal account to get paid in USD and so on.
 The routing logic quickly becomes a nightmare to integrate.
 With Primer, you can set up multiple accounts for your payment providers in seconds.

 Universal Checkout empowers you to control everything from one convenient place and stay flexible as you grow and evolve.
 Once your checkout is configured, you can view, change and manage it all with point-and-click ease from your Dashboard, anytime.

-Finally, not only will your checkout be fully customisable, you’ll be offering a streamlined, conversion-optimised commerce experience—to all customers, worldwide.
+Finally, not only will your checkout be fully customizable, you’ll be offering a streamlined, conversion-optimized commerce experience—to all customers, worldwide.

-With Primer, integrating and customising your checkout is surprisingly easy with a no-code, user-friendly process that’s hassle-free, and dare we say it, fun!
+With Primer, integrating and customizing your checkout is surprisingly easy with a no-code, user-friendly process that’s hassle-free, and dare we say it, fun!